idish10/DjangoProject/README.md

 ## Authentication

 To access most endpoints, valid JWT authentication is mandatory.
 You can obtain a JWT token by sending a POST request to `/login` with your email and password credentials.

-# Message API Readme

-This document provides a comprehensive overview of the available API endpoints within the message application.

-## Authentication

-To access most endpoints, valid JWT authentication is mandatory.
-You can obtain a JWT token by sending a POST request to `/login` with your email and password credentials.
 example:
 {
   "email": "user@example.com",